 What will it cost?

-Entry fees are currently around £30 for our North Weald events, which generally gives you four attempts at three different tests.
+Entry fees start from £60 for our Brands Hatch events, which generally give you three attempts at two different tests.

 When can I enter?